ritik4ever/uniswap-v3-starknet/README.md

 - Exploring the mathematical foundations that power modern DEXs
 - Building complex financial protocols on StarkNet's ZK-rollup architecture

-Rather than just a port, this implementation walks through the development process step-by-step, with detailed comments and documentation explaining the "why" behind each component.
+Rather than just a port, this implementation walks through the development process step-by-step, with documentation explaining the "why" behind each component.

 ## Current Implementation Status